Text-To-Music

 "Back in the day" is almost like "Yesterday" when you sing it, spoken on a downbeat.
 No one says Yes-TER-day, let alone sing it that way.
 (If you pronounce "back in the day" on an upbeat it begins to sound like "begin the day").

-But typed language and spoken language converted to text is a different animal; there are phonemes, oronyms, and Mondegreens that naturally emerge when words are strung together.
+But the written word and spoken language converted to text is a different animal; there are phonemes, oronyms, and Mondegreens that naturally emerge when words are strung together.
 Typed text, especially when communicating in short bursts, always remains somewhat ambiguous in its emotional tenor, and can sometimes sound coarse or blunt.

 As we know, music can restore language when it has been affected by stroke, Alzheimer's, or head injury.
 It is evidence that the ancient hard-wiring in our brains naturally connects music with language.
 Machines are completely changing that, at least superficially.